-Scary Halloween recipe ideas are always popular when planning a Halloween party.
-It's fun to choose desserts that reflect the scary theme of the holiday.
+Creepy Halloween food recipes are always popular when planning a Halloween party.
+It's fun to choose desserts and treats that reflect the scary theme of the holiday.

 The spooky desserts below are popular with kids of all ages.
 They will be the hit of your party!

 I've also included some creative ideas that can help to spark your imagination, so you can create your own scary Halloween foods.
 You'll be amazed at the clever party ideas you can come up with.

 A frozen hand or two can make a gross addition to the party punch.
 To make a frozen ice hand, first wash and rinse a large vinyl rubber glove (non-latex, non-powdered).

 Then, carefully stretch the glove's wrist opening tightly over the rim of a container large enough to hold the glove upright and fill to the brim with clean drinking water.
 Secure with an elastic band, if needed.